 UTSA’s approach to student success coaching also shifted in light of initiative analysis results.
-Success coaching at UTSA had primarily been serving high-performing students who tended to self-select into the services.
+Success coaching at UTSA primarily served high-performing students who tended to self-select into the services.
 Now, informed by actionable insights, the coaching staff proactively reaches out to priority populations who will see the greatest impact, such as first-year students and students in the bottom quartile.

 Proactively Connecting Students to Services

-In line with these examples, the entire service model for many of UTSA’s most effective student success programs and interventions has now transformed.
+In line with these examples, the entire service model for many of UTSA’s most effective student success programs and interventions has transformed.
 In the past, broadly marketed student success programs waited to see which students would show up for help — the majority of whom were already performing very well and staying enrolled.
-Today, student success services still serve all who seek them, but they proactively engage those students who will benefit the most — and those are often the students who are reluctant to seek services on their own.
+Today, student success services still serve all who seek them, but they proactively engage those students who will benefit the most — and those who are often reluctant to seek services on their own.